theTechRebel/b9lab-final-exam/README.md

 ### Toll booths

 * When faced with a vehicle that wants to enter the road system, a toll booth will confirm, off-chain, the address of the incoming vehicle.
 * If the vehicle has made the proper deposit for its type and mentioned the booth address, the booth opens the gate.
-This part will be simulated in tests.
+Tests will assume that this "opens the gate" part is always successful as long as a proper contract call is made.

 Here too, you need not work on the off-chain exchange of address of the incoming vehicles.